typedb/typedb-docs/test/code/README.md

 * `reset` resets the database before running the test
 * `rollback` rolls backs the transaction instead of committing it
 * `fail_at=<FAILURE>` can be `runtime, commit`
-* `documents` specifies that the query is a fetch query, and the results are documents
 * `count=<NUM>` is an integer representing expected answer count
 * `name=<LABEL>` names the test
 * `jump=<LABEL>` is a label for the test (used for entrypoints and jumping around)